Edited by: Keri Stooksbury

-While this may not be the absolute best value when it comes to point redemptions (often transferring to an airline can be more beneficial), it is an easy and straightforward way to redeem your points.
+While this may not be the absolute best value when it comes to point redemptions (often transferring to one of the Amex transfer partners can be more beneficial), it is an easy and straightforward way to redeem your points.

 Hot Tip: If you need to boost your point balance, read about the best ways to earn lots of American Express Membership Rewards points.

 Capital One Miles has really stepped up its game when it comes to travel cards and services in the past few years.
 With some of the easiest to use and most rewarding credit cards, there is a lot to like about booking your trip to Disney with CapOne.

 Just like the competition, Capital One has its own travel portal where cardholders can book flights, hotels, rental cars, and more using their miles.
 The rate is a standard 1 cent per mile, so a $300 hotel room will cost 30,000 Capital One miles.
 You can also use your miles to erase travel purchases (from any provider) at a rate of 1 cent per mile.

 However, you’ll usually get more value by transferring your miles to one of CapOne’s airline or hotel partners.
 If you are interested in a Capital One card, we’ve put together a great list of the best Capital One credit cards for travel, cash back, and more.

 Chase is arguably the most popular card issuer at the moment thanks to the fact that points are easy to earn, there are plenty of Chase transfer partners, and the Chase Ultimate Rewards travel portal is a great way to use your points.